-the Spare Parts Price for Spare Parts ordered hereunder for modifications, retrofits, kits, service bulletins, and freighter conversions will be the Production Price.
-The Spare Parts Price for components of such Spare Parts will be determined in accordance with Section 3.3.
+Unless otherwise specified in Table 2 of Table 2.1 of Attachment 1 of this BSCA, the Spare Parts Price for a non-Boeing designed Spare Part ordered hereunder for modifications, retrofits, kits, service bulletins, and freighter conversions will be the Production Price.
+The Spare Parts Price for components of such Spare Parts will be determined in accordance with the methodology provided in Section 28.5 of this BSCA for detailed parts or as specified in Table 2.4 of Attachment 1 of this BSCA for all other Spare Parts.
+The price will be the price in effect on the date the Order is issued.

 Spare Parts Component Prices.

-Seller will provide a complete bill of material for each Product down to the Basic Part Level.
-Seller will provide such bill of material no later than four (4) years prior to Delivery of a New Aircraft and Seller will maintain such bill of material to reflect the then-current build of such Product.
+Seller will provide a complete bill of material for each Product down to the Basic Part Level and will sell Products listed in the CMM, CMP or illustrated parts catalog to Boeing Entities at such bill of materials pricing except as otherwise specified in Table 2.4 of Attachment 1 of this BSCA.
+Seller will provide such bill of material no later than two (2) years prior to program entry into service of a New Aircraft and Seller will maintain such bill of material to reflect the then-current build of such Product.

-In the complete bill of material Seller will include prices down to the Basic Part Level, including applicable assemblies, subassemblies, and complete functional systems and subsystems, and in each case such prices will (a) be set such that the sum of the prices of all the parts is not more than the Spare Parts Price of the applicable End Item Assembly, and (b) be proportional relative to the cost of such End Item Assembly (Bill of Material Prices).
+In the complete bill of material Seller will include prices down to the Basic Part Level, including applicable assemblies, subassemblies, and complete functional systems and subsystems, and in each case such prices will (a) be set such that the sum of the prices of all the parts are not more than the Spare Parts Price of the applicable LRU, (b) be competitive relative to any “similar to” products on other platforms for each part down to the Basic Part Level, and (c) be proportional relative to the cost of such LRU (Bill of Material Prices).
+The Bill of Material Prices will be listed in Table 2.4 of Attachment 1 of this BSCA once approved by Boeing.

-If Boeing determines that any part of the proposed Bill of Material Prices is unreasonable or if Seller fails to submit the Bill of Material Prices within the required timeframe, Boeing may determine a reasonable price to utilize until the Parties reach agreement and no retroactive price reconciliation will be performed.
+If Boeing determines that any part of the proposed Bill of Material Prices is unreasonable, unsubstantiated, or if Seller fails to submit the Bill of Material Prices within the required timeframe, Boeing may determine a reasonable price to utilize and populate Table 2.4 of Attachment 1 of this BSCA accordingly until the Parties reach agreement; no retroactive price reconciliation will be performed.

-Upon Boeing’s agreement, the Bill of Material Prices will be added to Attachment 1.

 Test Equipment and Prices.

-Test Equipment.

-Seller will sell to Boeing Test Equipment as directed by Boeing.
-The price for Test Equipment, including components and parts thereof, and tooling will be the Spare Parts Price in effect on the date that the Order is placed.
+Seller will sell Test Equipment to Boeing Entities.
+The price for Test Equipment, including components and parts thereof but excluding commercial standards, will be the Spare Parts Price in effect on the date that the Order is issued.

-Test Equipment Component Prices.

 Seller will provide a complete bill of material for all Test Equipment down to the Basic Part Level.
-Seller will provide such bill of material no later than four (4) years prior to Delivery of a New Aircraft and Seller will maintain such bill of material to reflect the then current build of such Test Equipment.
+Seller will provide such bill of material and prices no later than two (2) years prior to program entry into service of a New Aircraft and Seller will maintain such bill of material to reflect the then current build of such Test Equipment.